Edinburgh in 4 Days: everything you need to know

 First stop: Loch Ness

 Loch Ness has a special place for all mystery and travel lovers.
 And no wonder: it is said that a sea monster has lived under its waters since the beginning of time.
+So, without a doubt, be sure to book a trip to Loch Ness.

-The legends surrounding this figure have never stopped talking, but whether you are lucky enough to spot Nessie or not, a visit to his home is a must for anyone who travels to the area.
+The legends surrounding this figure have never stopped talking, but whether you are lucky enough to spot Nessie or not, a visit to his home is a must for anyone traveling to the area.
 The lake is framed by green hills and the softness of the water reaches as far as the eye can see.

 If you are curious and want to know all the details, there is also a museum dedicated to this magical place.
 An excursion you won't soon forget.